SocksTheWolf/L4D2Bridge/README.md

 * Amount - The numerical amount of whatever was passed.
 * Message - Any messages attached (if supported)

+#### Rules Extensions

+The rules can take advantage of some added extensions to the processor to do string based checks.
+A class named `REUtils` is provided to the RulesEngine to help you with string processing.

+* `REUtils.HasValue` - Returns a boolean if the given string has an actual value instead of null/whitespace
+* `REUtils.CheckContains` - Given the input and a string of a value or csv of values, will check if the input contains any of the values in the check.
+All values will be projected to case-insensitive checks.

 #### Example

 ```